-Keeping ourselves entertained and our minds busy is one of the most important things that we can be doing during this period of isolation.
-Staying at home can get very repetitive and monotonous for even the most introverted when we not take proper measures to help keep our brains active and stimulated.
-The fact is this is actually no different for your pet who are riding out this adventure right by your side.
+Keeping ourselves entertained and our minds busy is one of the most important things that we can do during this period of isolation.
+Staying at home can get painfully repetitive and monotonous for even the most introverted when we don't take proper measures to keep our brains active and stimulated.
+Fact is, this is actually no different for your pet who are riding out this adventure by your side.

-Whether your new full-time cuddle buddy is used to being inside all the time, is experiencing being inside all day for the first time or is simply not getting as many walks as they used to due to your own fear of exposure, keeping them properly entertained is still a must to ensure your fur baby can stay happy and healthy.
-Here are just a few ideas of things that you can do with your pet throughout the day.
+Whether your new full-time cuddle buddy is used to being inside all the time, is experiencing being inside all day for the first time, or is simply not getting as many walks as they used to due to your own fear of exposure, keeping them properly entertained is still a must to ensure your fur baby can stay happy and healthy.
+Here are just a few activities that you can do with your pet throughout the day:

 Teach your pet a new trick